MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ad-selection-api.md

 To provide feedback about the Ad Selection API origin trial:

-1. Go to the [Microsoft Edge Origin Trials](https://microsoftedge.github.io/MSEdgeExplainers/origin-trials/) portal at Github.io.
+1. Go to the [MSEdgeExplainers](https://github.com/MicrosoftEdge/MSEdgeExplainers) repo at GitHub.com.

-1. Go to the row for the **Ad Selection API** origin trial.

-1. Click the **issues** button in the row.
-The `privacy-preserving-ads` repo opens.

-1. Submit a new issue, or click the **Issues** tab to view the issues.
+1. Submit a new issue, or click the **Issues** tab to view the existing issues.

 <!-- ====================================================================== -->